juni-arjun/NeuroDeploy/README.md

-# DevOps_Project
+# NeuroDeploy (A DevOps Project)
-Tools Used: Github,AWS,Jenkins,Docker
+Tools Used: AWS,Jenkins,Docker,Github

 ## Description:
  1. Built a CI/CD Pipeline using Jenkins for automated testing and deployment.